bpafoshizle/home-kube-setup/README.md

 # Initial Setup

+## Pi Setup
+As a prerequisite to running any ansible playbooks and setting up of kubernetes, first the scripts in the deploy/00-setup-scripts to generate SSH identities, and set up cgroups and swap for docker.
+Additionally, if replacing bletchley001, you would need to add its key to github keys.

 ## Links and Tutorials Followed

 Currently provisioning kube with flannel per the guide, but [calico looks like a better overall option](https://rancher.com/blog/2019/2019-03-21-comparing-kubernetes-cni-providers-flannel-calico-canal-and-weave/) that I want to look into.